CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 After entering your password, the snap will download and install from the *stable* channel.
 However, MAAS needs initialising before it's ready to go.

-!!!
-Note:
-    Implementing high availability via snaps is not yet possible.
-    See [MAAS HA][maas-ha] for more on that topic.

 ## Initialisation